 Goal 3: To prepare graduates to practice successfully in diverse public health/social service settings or to pursue advanced professional/academic training.

 Objective 1: Maintain a cumulative attrition rate of 10% or less among those students who matriculate per year.
-Objective 2: Ninety percent of students will have a cumulative GPA of 3.0 every semester.
-Objective 3: Maintain a 90% graduation rate every semester.
-Objective 4: Eighty percent of eligible students/graduates will pass the CHES exam on the first attempt.
-Objective 5: Eighty percent of graduates will pass the CPH exam on the first attempt.
-Objective 6: Ninety percent of graduates will obtain employment in public health or matriculate into an academic/professional degree program within one-year of graduation.
-Objective 7: One hundred percent of students will receive a performance rating of at least 4.0 from their internship supervisors (1=below expectation, 3=satisfactory, 5=beyond satisfactory).
-Objective 8: Ninety percent of students will receive a preparedness rating of “very prepared” from their internship supervisors.
+Objective 2: Each semester, 90% of students will have a cumulative GPA of 3.0.
+Objective 3: Each academic year, maintain a 90% graduation rate.
+Objective 4: Each year, 2 graduates sit for the CHES exam.
+Objective 5: Each year, 2 graduates sit for the CPH exam.
+Objective 6: Eighty percent of graduates will obtain employment in public health or matriculate into an academic/professional degree program within one-year of graduation.
+Objective 7: Each academic year, at least 80% of preceptors will rate MPH students as “very well prepared” to undertake the tasks required of them during their internship.

-Goal 4: To recruit a qualified and diverse student body.
+Goal 4: Recruit a qualified and diverse student body.

 RESEARCH: Research of the highest quality by our faculty and students is fundamental to our mission.
-Research and teaching are inextricably intertwined such that faculty do more than teach other people’s work, but actively contributor to what is taught, thought, and practiced.
-Research goals include:
+Research and teaching are inextricably intertwined such that faculty does more than teach other people’s work, but actively contributor to what is taught, thought, and practiced.

-Goal 5: To conduct research that contributes to the identification, management, and resolution of public health problems locally and globally.
+Goal 5: To conduct research that contributes to the identification, management, and resolution of public health problems.

-Goal 6: To encourage faculty and students to actively engage in service leadership activities.
+Goal 6: Encourage faculty, students & staff to participate in service and leadership activities.

-Goal 7: To improve the skill set of the local public health workforce so it may address issues characteristic of the region.
+Goal 7: Improve the skill set of the local public health workforce so it may address issues characteristic of the region.